 Figure 4.1

-In September 2024, 8.8% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
-The highest levels of antipsychotic prescribing were in 3 of the regions (Midlands, South East, and East of England) with the top value of 9.9% in East of England.
-Lowest prescribing levels were in North East and Yorkshire (7.5%) with 3 of the regions placed statistically below the England value (South West, North East and Yorkshire, and North West).
+In October 2024, 8.8% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
+The highest levels of antipsychotic prescribing were in 3 of the regions (South East, East of England, and Midlands) with the top value of 9.9% in East of England.
+Lowest prescribing levels were in North East and Yorkshire (7.6%) with 3 of the regions placed statistically below the England value (South West, North East and Yorkshire, and North West).
 The remaining area of London showed no statistical difference from the national prescribing levels.

 The interactive chart in figure 4.2 shows the number of people with dementia receiving a prescription for antipsychotic medication in the preceding 6 week period, as a percentage of all individuals with a formal diagnosis of dementia.
 The bar chart displays the 42 ICB in England grouped by NHS region.